pauleveritt/pauleveritt.github.io/src/productive/ui/start_vc/index.rst

 - *Tool context menus*.
 Entries in the project tool can be right-clicked on to get context sensitive menus.

-We also used some other features of PyCharm:

-- *Install packages*.
-Changing the requirements file prompted for missing packages, then did the work to install.

 - *Git*.
 PyCharm is a great visual front-end for version control systems (VCS).